ariannamethod/sska/README.md

 ## Contact

 If you want to talk about this, you're probably already in too deep.
 But sure: theariannamethod@gmail.com

 ## Acknowledgments

 - me aka Oleg Ataeff for writing SUPPERTIME
 - Andrej Karpathy for showing that small is beautiful (but not showing this)
 - You for reading this far.
-Thanks
+Thanks.

 Now go run it.
 See what happens.